dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ### Xamarin.Forms integration

 **In addition to performing all of the steps above**, for `Xamarin.Forms` applications we have provided the `Microsoft.Intune.MAM.Remapper` package.
-This package accomplishes the class replacement for you by injecting `MAM` classes into the class hierarchy of commonly used `Xamarin.Forms` classes like `FormsAppCompatActivity` and `FormsApplicationActivity` so you can continue to use those classes and provide overrides for the MAM equivalent functions like `OnMAMCreate` and `OnMAMResume`.
+This package accomplishes class replacement for you by injecting `MAM` classes into the class hierarchy of commonly used `Xamarin.Forms` classes like `FormsAppCompatActivity` and `FormsApplicationActivity` so you can continue to use those classes by providing overrides for the MAM equivalent functions like `OnMAMCreate` and `OnMAMResume`.
 To use it, do the following:

 1. Add the [Microsoft.Intune.MAM.Remapper.Tasks](https://www.nuget.org/packages/Microsoft.Intune.MAM.Remapper.Tasks) NuGet package to your project.
 This will automatically add the Intune APP SDK Xamarin bindings if you have not already included them.

 2. Add a call to `Xamarin.Forms.Forms.Init(Context, Bundle)` in the `OnMAMCreate` function of the `MAMApplication` class you created in step 2.2 above.
 This is needed because with Intune management your application can be started while in the background.

+> [!NOTE]
+> Because this operation re-writes a dependency that Visual Studio uses for Intellisense auto-completion, you may need to restart Visual Studio after the first time the remapper runs to get Intellisense to correctly recognize the changes.

 ## Support